MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    Select **Save** to save the conversation.

-6. Test the topic in the Test Bot.
+6. Test the topic in the Test Virtual Agent.

-   Enter a trigger phrase for the topic at the **Type your message** prompt of the Test Bot, and then follow the conversation path.
+   Enter a trigger phrase for the topic at the **Type your message** prompt of the Test Virtual Agent, and then follow the conversation path.

    > ![Start conversation](media/start-conversation.png)